 Centralized Data Centers

 The traditional enterprise footprint has 1 or 2 data centers that they are generally backhauling traffic to for a variety of reasons.
-As an example, US offices will route traffic through the closest data center, and from the data center it will go to the application location.
+All US offices will route traffic through the closest data center, and from the data center it will go to the application location.
 That’s how most enterprises have always done it, and it eliminates so many compliance concerns by running all traffic through a centralized security stack.
 But, as shown by the map below, it doesn’t always make sense to take your data further away from the SaaS application or end user it is trying to reach.
 If you have a branch office in Montana and data centers on the coast, that pathway gets longer and longer.

-But more and more, branch offices and concentrated user locations are leveraging the internet to access cloud applications directly.
+But more and more, branch offices and concentrated user locations are leveraging the internet to access cloud applications directly

-2. Decentralized Internet connections
+Decentralized – Internet connections

 Unfortunately, performance and security are sacrificed.
 The internet is 80% consumer video traffic (your traffic doesn’t have a chance against Netflix).
 Plus, without that centralized security stack we mentioned, many enterprises understandably have data protection concerns.

-3. Communication Hubs
+Option 3 – Communication Hubs

-As such, we believe it makes sense to establish Communication Hubs to get closer to the Cloud Providers, leverage the internet where appropriate, and implement a more flexible and scalable WAN.
-In How to Use the Internet for Cloud Connectivity Without Performance Disasters, Gartner states “deploying network functionality in such hubs in strategic locations has several advantages, because it enables the ability to route traffic along other routes than those preferred by the local ISP.
-These hubs locations can be used to host security functionality, instead of deploying full security stacks in all branch offices.
-They can be used to deliver an agile interconnect platform to cloud services, mobile users, partners and Internet of Things (IoT) devices.”
-Further, according to Gartner, “Although this approach is out of reach for many enterprises that lack in-house resources, it is possible to source such functionality via network service providers.” (spoiler: that’s our recommendation as well!)
+As such, it makes sense to establish Communication Hubs to get closer to the Cloud Providers, leverage the internet where appropriate, and implement a more flexible and scalable WAN.
+In “How to Use the Internet for Cloud Connectivity Without Performance Disasters,” Gartner lists some advantages of this architecture “because it enables the ability to route traffic along other routes than those preferred by the local ISP.”
+So instead of deploying full security stacks in all branch office, these hubs can host security functionality – and “deliver an agile interconnect platform to cloud services, mobile users, partners and Internet of Things (IoT) devices.”
+The difficulty of this approach is it requires many in-house resources – unless you source the functionality with a service provider (spoiler: that’s our recommendation!)

 So again… where, and how?
 Do I need to be everywhere?
 Do I need to do all of this myself?

-Wow, look at that high speed back bone!
+Our Map – Wow, look at that high speed back bone!
 Plus, the number of AppHUBs distributed across the nation make the connections from branch offices to their end user locations so much closer.

 Check out everywhere we are:

+We’ll create a custom solution that works for you.
 We love working with enterprises to map their apps and understand the blueprint of their operations.
-We’ll create a custom solution that works for you.
 Don’t believe us?
 Check out the below map we made for one of our customers in the healthcare transportation industry: